-Trump lashes out a federal judge over ruling on travel ban
+Trump lashes out at federal judge over ruling on travel ban

+President Donald Trump lashed out Saturday at "this so-called judge" who put a nationwide hold on his executive order denying entry to the U.S. to refugees and to people from seven predominantly Muslim countries.
+The ruling set in motion another weekend of confusion and chaos around the country.

 PALM BEACH, Fla.
-(AP) — President Donald Trump lashed out Saturday at “this so-called judge” who put a nationwide hold on his executive order denying entry to the U.S. to refugees and people from seven predominantly Muslim countries.
+(AP) — President Donald Trump lashed out Saturday at “this so-called judge” who put a nationwide hold on his executive order denying entry to the U.S. to refugees and to people from seven predominantly Muslim countries.
 The ruling set in motion another weekend of confusion and chaos around the country.

 The White House pledged to swiftly appeal the federal judge’s ruling late Friday, but that didn’t appear to be enough for Trump, who vented his frustrations on Twitter.

+Up to 60,000 foreigners had their visas “provisionally revoked” to comply with Trump’s order, which the president has said will keep Americans safe at home by keeping potential terrorists from entering the country.

-He also said Saturday on Twitter that “when a country is no longer able to say who can and who cannot come in & out, especially for reasons of safety & security — big trouble!”
+Trump also said Saturday on Twitter that “when a country is no longer able to say who can and who cannot come in & out, especially for reasons of safety & security — big trouble!”

 U.S. District Judge James Robart in Seattle ruled late Friday against government lawyers’ claims that Washington state and Minnesota, which sued over the ban, lacked the legal grounds to challenge Trump’s order.
 Robart said the states showed that their case was likely to succeed.